Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

 Maybe you need a bit more training or a refresher course before returning to the workforce, but don’t know how to get it.

 There are free government services available to help with your reintegration into your community.
+(I work for one of these places myself.)

 With the right approach and the right attitude, it is possible to get a good job regardless of your past.